-- Respondent shall be solely responsible for all pre-development (including possible demolition of existing improvements, environmental remediation costs, and due diligence studies such as traffic, geotechnical, storm water management, historic preservation reviews, and other site preparations) and project development costs; - Respondent shall be solely responsible for all costs related to obtaining necessary permits, approvals, clearances, and licenses at the appropriate time.
-Respondent shall be required to utilize the Accelerated Plan Review Program, which streamlines and expedites plan reviews and the permitting processes.
-Respondent shall be responsible for all costs associated with utilizing the Accelerated Plan Review Program.
-Information on the Accelerated Plan Review Program may be found at https://dcra.dc.gov/accelerate.
-For additional information regarding the Accelerated Plan Review Program please contact the Accelerated Plan Review team with the Buildings Department of the Department of Consumer and Regulatory Affairs ("DCRA") by e-mail at dcraacceleratedreview@dc.gov.
+- Respondent shall be solely responsible for all pre-development (including possible demolition of existing improvements, environmental remediation costs, and due diligence studies such as traffic, geotechnical, storm water management, historic preservation reviews, and other site preparations) and project development costs. - Respondent shall be solely responsible for all costs related to obtaining necessary permits, approvals, clearances, and licenses at the appropriate time.

 DMPED expects the selected Respondent to proceed immediately with predevelopment work upon execution of a right of entry agreement in order to meet the dates in the Schedule of Performance submitted as part of its Proposal.
+All funds expended by Respondent on due diligence and pre-development work during negotiation with the District shall be at its sole cost and expense.
+Under no circumstances shall the District be responsible for the reimbursement of any such costs even if the parties do not execute a disposition agreement or proceed to Closing or if the project is not successfully completed.